LadyBoss Readers: Reading Glasses That Refuse to Look Temporary

 In practice, that means choosing readers we can actually keep on: during the errand, the call, the label check, the mirror pause, the second look.
 The whole face relaxes when the detail stops fighting the rest of the look.

-A shopper does not need a thesis here.
-She needs to know whether the frame helps her read, work, drive, pack, sit at the table, or look alive in questionable light.
+We don’t need a thesis here.
+We need to know whether the pair helps us read, work, pack, sit at the table or look alive in questionable light.
 That is the relief hiding underneath the style.

 We can like the drama of the small-print ambush without letting the glasses become dramatic themselves.
 The advice should sound like something a friend with taste would say before the second photo is even taken.